zephyrproject-rtos/zephyr/doc/reference/kernel/threads/workqueue.rst

 The following API can be used to interact with a workqueue:

-* :c:func:`k_work_queue_drain()` can be used to block the caller until no more items are pending for the queue.
+* :c:func:`k_work_queue_drain()` can be used to block the caller until the work queue has no items left.
 Work items resubmitted from the workqueue thread are accepted while a queue is draining, but work items from any other thread or ISR are rejected.
 The restriction on submitting more work can be extended past the completion of the drain operation in order to allow the